 If time and monetary investments make post-graduation difficult to pursue, then a short term professional certification can offer job-relevant skills and at better ROI in a short span of time.
 A Business Analytics Certification is now the primary requirement of most companies looking to hire a BA resource.
 This is a demand that has been recognized by most top universities in the world as well, many of whom offer paid online courses that are widely acclaimed and recognized by some of the top companies globally.

 Some of the notable universities offering such a course include Harvard University, Colombia University and the University of Massachusetts.
-For those interested in getting certified in India, do check out the courses offered by AnalytixLabs.
+For those interested in getting certified in India with great return over investment, do check out the courses offered by AnalytixLabs.

-Pro Tip: Certification in BA is a key requirement in order to become a business analyst, we would suggest a course that is associated with a reputed university.
+Pro Tip: Certification in BA is a key requirement in order to become a business analyst, we would suggest a course that is associated with a reputed institute.

 The above are the three main academic criteria required to embark on a career in Business Analytics.